t4rra/CCStopper/README.md

 </details>

 ## Future Features
-Please visit the [project board](https://github.com/users/eaaasun/projects/2) to see what features are planned.
+> Please visit the [project board](https://github.com/users/eaaasun/projects/2) to see what features are planned.
 If you have a suggestion, please open a discussion [here](https://github.com/eaaasun/CCStopper/discussions/new?category=feature-request).

 ## Known Issues
-> There are more issues in the [issues](https://github.com/eaaasun/CCStopper/issues) section; these are just the most common ones.

-**Issue:** Error message: `The execution of scripts is disabled on this system.
-Please see "Get-Help about_signing" for more details.` or selecting the "Genuine Checker" patch gives no results.

-Fix: Run `Set-ExecutionPolicy RemoteSigned` in an administrator powershell window, or manually execute the `StopProcesses.ps1` script in the scripts folder once (you can use CCStopper running the script for the first time manually).
-[Thanks /u/getblownaparte for bringing this issue up](https://www.reddit.com/user/getblownaparte/)

----

-**Issue:** Error message: `The argument '.\scripts\StopProcesses.ps1' to the -File parameter does not exist.
-Provide the path to an existing file as an argument to the -File parameter.` and no apps are closed.

-**Fix:** Update to the latest version of the script.
+> Check the [issues](https://github.com/eaaasun/CCStopper/issues) page for the latest issues.
+The [project board](https://github.com/users/eaaasun/projects/2) has a verified list of bugs, so it may not be up to date.

 ## Disclaimer/Notice

 **Disclaimer:** This script is in an early stage, and offered as-is.
-There will be bugs.
+There will be *many* bugs.
 I am not responsible for any damage, loss of data, or thermonuclear wars caused by these scripts.
 I am not affiliated with Adobe.

 **Notice:** Don't use this tool for piracy.
 It's illegal, and multi-billion dollar companies like Adobe _need_ to profit off unreliable and overpriced software.
 Piracy _helps_ Adobe by increasing their market dominance.
 If you want to dethrone Adobe, use [alternatives](https://ass.easun.me).